daegalus/csrd/content.en/02-creating-your-character/01-type.md

 **Weakness:** A weakness is, essentially, the opposite of Edge.
 If you have a weakness of 1 in Speed, all Speed actions that require you to spend points cost 1 additional point from your Pool.
 At any time, a player can give their character a weakness in one stat and, in exchange, gain +1 to their Edge in one of the other two stats.
 So a PC can take a weakness of 1 in Speed to gain +1 to their Might Edge.

 Normally, you can have a weakness only in a stat in which you have an Edge of 0.
-Further, you can’t have more than one weakness, and you can’t have a weakness greater than 1 unless the additional weakness comes from another source (such as a disease or disability arising from actions or conditions in the game).
+Further, you can't have more than one weakness, and you can't have a weakness greater than 1 unless the additional weakness comes from another source (such as a disease or disability arising from actions or conditions in the game).

 **Inabilities:** Inabilities are like negative skills.
 They make one type of task harder by hindering it.
 If a character chooses to take an inability, they gain a skill of their choice.
 Normally, a character can have only one inability unless the additional inability comes from another source (such as a descriptor or a disease or disability arising from actions or conditions in the game).